 - a.
 Background Screening - i.
 Candidates must complete the Criminal History Check Form (Form G) to conduct the Criminal Records Check.
 This form must also be completed if reference checks are to be conducted. - ii.
 A Criminal Records Check is required for people who will be working with vulnerable adults in the home of the vulnerable adult.
 This check must be made for any U.S. state where the applicant resided during the past seven (7) years, and other states, if any, as determined by the diocese. - iii.
 A Sexual Offender Registry Check in any U.S. state where the applicant has resided during the past seven (7) years is required. - b.
 All information gathered about the candidate through Personal Knowledge and Background Screening will be carefully reviewed and evaluated to make a determination, in consultation with others as necessary, of whether or not the person is appropriate to engage in Pastoral Relationships. - c.
 Criminal records checks and sexual offender registry checks will be conducted every five (5) years on person who have Pastoral Relationships.
 Local congregations are responsible for ensuring that this occurs by contacting the Diocesan Office to start the check. - d.
 Transfers within the Diocese of Eastern Michigan.
 Persons who have Pastoral Relationships who transfer within the Diocese of Eastern Michigan who are candidates for Pastoral Relationships in the new location must undergo the same screening and selection process specified above, including obtaining an updated Criminal Records Check and Sexual Offender Registry Check if it has been more than twelve (12) months since the last check.
+If the person is a member of the clergy an updated Oxford document check must be completed as well.

-June 10, 2015
+June 20, 2016

-THE DIOCESE OF EASTERN MICHIGAN APPLICATION FOR LICENSING LAY MINISTERS
+THE DIOCESE OF EASTERN MICHIGAN APPLICATION FOR RENEWAL OF LAY MINISTRY LICENSES

-I hereby certify that the following adult confirmed communicants are in good standing in this congregation, have been carefully chosen and prepared to serve in the ministry to which they are to be licensed, and request they be licensed as follows:
+I hereby certify that the following adult confirmed communicants are in good standing in this congregation, have been carefully chosen and prepared to serve in the ministry to which they are licensed, and request they be relicensed as follows:

-Full Name of Candidate: Ministry

-Worship Eucharistic Eucharistic

-Leader Minister Visitor
+Pastoral Worship Leader Preacher Leader

-Please print or type
+Please print or type full name(s)

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

-[] [] []
+. [] [] []

 Congregation:

 Address:

 Signature of cleric in charge:

-Typed or Printed Name of cleric in ch arge:
+Typed or Printed Name of cleric in charge:

-Supervisor (if applying for .E.M.'s or . .E.V.'s):

 Date of Application: